-Our staff of veteran gambling reporters keeps you up to date with the latest news on FL sports betting.
-Below is a timeline of the latest industry updates over the last 5 years.
+Our staff of veteran gambling reporters keeps you up to date with the latest news on Florida sports betting.
+Below is a timeline of the latest industry updates.

 We pride ourselves on bringing you breaking news and analysis of all developments in online sports betting, so bookmark this page to continue getting the latest updates.

 No, you cannot sports bet in Florida yet.
 But you might be able to soon, given that the D.C.
 District Court of appeals overturned an earlier court decision that nullified the Florida-Seminole Gaming Compact.
 However, West Flagler Associates could continue the appeals process either in the D.C.
 Circuit Court or the U.S. Supreme Court.
 If they pursue either of those avenues, it could take years to be able to place a sports bet in Florida.

 Major operators FanDuel and DraftKings attempted to get a sports betting measure on the state's Nov.
 2022 ballot, but failed to get enough signatures.